microsoftgraph/group-membership-management/README.md

 -   data
 -   compute

-Throughout this document we will use these tokens `<SolutionAbbreviation>`, `<ResourceGroupName>`, `<EnvironmentAbbreviation>`as place holders, when setting up GMM you will need to provide the value for each one of them as they will be used to name the Azure resources.
-Some Azure resources require to have a unique name across all tenants globally.
-So please avoid using the names used on this document as they are already in use.
+Throughout this document we will use the following tokens as place holders: `<SolutionAbbreviation>`, `<ResourceGroupName>`, `<EnvironmentAbbreviation>`.
+When setting up GMM you will need to provide the value for each one of them as they will be used to name the Azure resources.
+Some Azure resources are required to have a unique name across all tenants globally.
+For this reason, please avoid using the names used on this document as they are already in use.

-- `<SolutionAbbreviation>` - This is a name prefix (2 to 3 characters long) the current default value is 'gmm'.
+- `<SolutionAbbreviation>` - This is a name prefix (2 to 3 characters long) the current default value is '`gmm`'.
 To change this value see the Notes section below for more information on how to do that.
-- `<ResourceGroupName>` - This is the name of the resource group, the current values supported are prereqs, data, and compute.
+- `<ResourceGroupName>` - This is the name of the resource group, the current values supported are `prereqs`, `data`, and `compute`.
-- `<EnvironmentAbbreviation>` - This the name of your environment (2 to 6 characters long), use a unique value here to prevent name collisions.
+- `<EnvironmentAbbreviation>` - This is the name of your environment (2 to 6 characters long), use a unique value here to prevent name collisions.
 See the Notes section below for more information on how to set the value for this setting.

 The naming convention for the resource groups and other resources is `<SolutionAbbreviation>`-`<ResourceGroupName>`-`<EnvironmentAbbreviation>`, i.e gmm-data-ua, gmm-data-prod, gmm-compute-prod.